 I happen to be one of those people who enjoy working from home.
 I have no problem with discipline, motivation, or solitude — in fact, I probably focus best when I’m alone.
-But working from home, as I’ve discovered over a number of years (and apartments), only works when you have a special place dedicated just to art.
+But working from home, as I’ve discovered over a number of years (and apartments), only works when you have a studio: a special place dedicated just to art.
 Which, in the case of artists living in major cities where rents tend to skyrocket even for cupboard-sized flats, is rarely the case.

 There is another problem with working from home and this problem is gender-related.